WW92030-STORAGE/DELTARUNE/README.md

 # DELTARUNE
 Deltarune save files at certain critical points.
+Filenames are intentionally strange to obfuscate spoilers.